 All majors are required to take the following core courses that provide a foundational skill set in the areas such as communication, ethical reasoning, intercultural competence, and more.

-LIB 100 - Introduction to Liberal Education.
+LIB 100 - Reflect, Connect, Engage.
 A study of the nature and importance of liberal education, including the education of the adult free citizen, through extensive reading of classical and modern texts and through examination of the contemporary state of liberal education in the university and society.

 LIB 201 - Diversity in the United States.
 Explores how the intersections of race, ethnicity, gender, sexual orientation, class, religion and physical abilities affect the material lives and media representations of various cultural groups in the United States.
 Engages historical and current debates regarding issues of immigration, meritocracy, segregation, the economy, the environment, and identity.

 LIB 312 - Dialogue, Integration and Action.
 An interdisciplinary examination of the basic interpretations of dialogue in a diverse world.
 This course engages the theory and practice of dialogue through personal reflection, integration, and action.
 Students develop this relational art for personal, professional and civic lives, and understand its implication for the possibility of a democratic life.